 Lutz Mommartz

-From an interview of 1968 and from a lecture by Lutz Mommartz 1969 on the German Radio (Hessischer Rundfunk) about "Art is dead, long live art"
+From a 1968 interview and a 1969 lecture by Lutz Mommartz on Hessischer Rundfunk on the subject "Art is dead, long live art"

 Lutz MommartzAll Movies Lutz MommartzThe Filmklasse Münster